 What do to if your bank account is locked while travelling overseas

-Far from home and can’t access your bank account?
-Here’s how to unlock your bank account when overseas, and how to prevent it from being locked in the first place.
+Here’s how to unlock your frozen bank account, and how to prevent it from being locked in the first place.

-If you need to “unlock” your account when overseas, you’ll need to contact your bank as soon as possible.
-In most cases, the only way to do this is by phoning your bank’s emergency assistance or help line.
-You can’t just login to Internet or mobile banking because you may have to undergo identity checks.
+If you need to “unlock” your account, you’ll need to contact your bank as soon as possible.
+If your account has been locked because of a security issue, you might find the only way to do this is by phoning your bank’s emergency assistance or help line.
+If the banks thinks there's suspicious activity on your account, you might have trouble logging into Internet or mobile banking.

-You can make a reverse charges call from overseas to find out what is going on and regain access to your account.
+If you're overseas, you can make a reverse charges call from to find out what is going on and regain access to your account.
 Just remember that it’s a good idea to use a landline if possible, as overseas calls from mobiles can be ridiculously expensive.
 The contact details of some of Australia’s “Big Four” banks are listed below: